crispinamuriel/Kargo_Summer_Intern/README.md

 I have written a small test suite using the Testem and Jasmine frameworks.

-* To run Jasmine tests use the following commands:
+* To run Testem/Jasmine tests use the following commands:

 ```
 cd kg_crispinamuriel_2019
 npm install
 testem
 ```
+open your browser to http://localhost:7357/

 * To run manual tests use the following commands: